 General Student Organizations

-All Master’s students currently registered in the College are voting members, and can elect representatives to the College's College Assembly (see Appendix 4) and the Standing Committees.
+All Master’s students currently registered in the College are voting members, and can elect representatives to the iSchool’s College Assembly (see Appendix 4) and the Standing Committees.

 The University's Graduate Student Association automatically considers all graduate students as members.
-This organization addresses graduate students' needs on this large campus.
+This organization addresses graduate students' needs on the campus at large.
 The Student Services Office can give more information about these student activities and volunteers are always welcomed.

-The student organizations can serve as a link among students if participation is strong.
+Many of the student organizations in the iSchool are student chapters of national organizations.
+They can serve as a good link among students through the various events and outings organized.
 For more information about these student organizations, links to their websites can be found on the Student Organization section on the iSchool website.

 The College’s Student Chapter of ASIS&T provides members with the opportunity to network with fellow students, colleagues, and other information professionals interested in current information issues.
 The mission of the American Society for Information Science and Technology is to advance the information sciences and related applications of information technology by providing focus, opportunity, and support to information professionals and organizations.